Gibberlings3/RealMod/README.md

 ## Copyright

-This mod is licensed under [CC-BY-4.0](LICENSE).
+Real Mod is copyright (c) 2019 Mike1072 and CamDawg.
+You are allowed to submit [maintenance updates](LICENSE-MAINTENANCE.md) for this mod.
+This mod is additionally licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).
 Visit the [GitHub-Templates](https://GitHub.com/Gibberlings3/Github-Templates) repo if you need help choosing a license for your mod.

 ## Version History